 A note about using Powertex in mixed media

 If mixed media art is all about using different materials together then using Powertex means you can add some serious ingredients!
 It’s a fabric hardener, paint and powerful adhesive.
-Don’t be afraid to use unusual items such as sand, metal parts or even plastic toys but remember Powertex works best with natural materials.
+Don’t be afraid to use unusual items such as wood, sand, metal parts or even plastic toys but remember Powertex works best with natural materials.

 1. Play and experiment